Fabian1337/pysftp/docs/cookbook.rst

 :meth:`pysftp.Connection.walktree`
 ----------------------------------
-Is a powerful method that can recursively (*default*) walk a **remote** directory structure and calls a user-supplied callback function for each file, directory or unknown entity it encounters.
+Is a powerful method that can recursively (*default*) walk a **remote** directory structure and calls a user-supplied callback functions for each file, directory or unknown entity it encounters.
 It is used in the get_x methods of pysftp and can be used with great effect to do your own bidding.
 Each callback is supplied the pathname of the entity. (form: ``func(str)``)